-Evidence investing (also known as evidence-based investing) is an approach to investments which is based on 50 years of empirical research into the markets and their performance.
-It advocates and establishes that you will capture the best returns on the market by holding low cost, diversified and long term investments.
+Evidence investing (also known as evidence-based investing) is a systematic approach to investing money which is based on 50 years of empirical research into the markets and their performance.
+It advocates and establishes that you will capture the best returns from the market by holding low cost, highly diversified and long term investments.
 It’s an investment approach based on discipline and diversification rather than prediction and timing.

 It also takes into account your attitude to investing and your particular circumstances, so that we can structure your portfolio accordingly.
-Diversification (across different markets and countries) provides protection against risk, market fluctuations and inflation, and the emphasis is always on keeping it low cost.
-As part of explaining this approach, we have some very easy to understand aids that help illustrate the research.
+Diversification (across global markets, industry sectors and companies) provides protection against risk, market fluctuations and inflation, and the emphasis is always on keeping costs low.
+As part of explaining this approach, we have some very easy to understand aids that help illustrate our investment philosophy and research.

 Whether consciously or sub consciously, investing is a very emotive area.
 With many private investors making decisions based on gut instinct or unconsciously held beliefs.
 We aim to eliminate those unreliable emotions from the investing process and we use psychometric assessments to get a deeper understanding of who you are and your attitude towards investing.